Phone : +370 (5) 204-1903

 Copying files and directories is one of the everyday tasks performed by any Linux user, such as writing scripts or copying logs from one location to another.
 If you are a new user and do not understand the cp command's working, you can go through this guide to know how the command works differently with different options.

-There is no loophole in this command; even a beginner can get along with it quickly.
-So try out all the scenarios by yourself, Happy coding!
+This command has no loophole; even a beginner can get along with it quickly.
+So try out all the scenarios by yourself; happy coding!
+Also you can buy linux vps to practice it on a routine basis.

 People also read: